bruch-alex/sorting-algorithm-visualization/README.md

 ## How to Run?

-1. Build project using the instructions above, or download latest release from release section.
+1. Download `.jar` file from [latest release](https://github.com/bruch-alex/sorting-algorithm-visualization/releases/latest).

-2. Open terminal, navigate to your project folder, and then go into the ```target``` directory where the `.jar` file is located.
+2. Open terminal in a folder where the `.jar` file is located.
 Run this command to start the program:

 ```
 java -jar sav-1.0-jar-with-dependencies.jar